saketh-kowtha/meetutu/README.md

 # Meetutu
-This is web application.In this application any teacher and student can register it helps in finding students to teacher similarly vice versa.
+This is web application.In this application any teacher and student can register it helps in finding students to teacher similarly vice versa

  # 1. Open Project Folder.